ciur/papermerge/docs/source/languages.rst

 Theorethically all languages supported by tesseract (over 130) can be used.

-But for my own needs only two were needed:
+But for my own needs only two were required:

     * German
     * English